 It's not unusual for dogs to throw up.
 In fact, there are many reasons why your dog might vomit, and some are more concerning than others.
 So how can you tell if the dog vomit on the grass is a sign of serious trouble?
 Are there different types of vomit?
 Read on to find out more.

-What causes a dog to vomit?
 First, you should understand the difference between vomiting and regurgitation.
 When a dog regurgitates, the coughed-up material typically consists of undigested food, water and saliva.
-It is often expelled in a cylindrical shape, since regurgitated material is usually the food or matter in the oesophagus.
+It is often expelled in a cylindrical shape, since regurgitated material is usually food or matter in the oesophagus (the tube leading from the mouth to the stomach).
 It comes out seemingly effortlessly, without muscle contraction.
 It's unlikely there will be any warning — either for you or your dog — that anything is coming up.
+Regurgitation happens immediately or very soon after eating.

-Vomiting, conversely, is much more active.
-It will cause muscles to contract and the whole body to tense.
-When a dog vomits, the food or object is typically coming from the stomach or upper small intestine.
-You will likely hear the dog retching and see food that is undigested or partially digested, along with clear liquid if it's from the stomach, or yellow or green liquid (bile) if it is from the small intestine.
-You might also have a little more warning that vomit is coming, such as drooling, pacing, whining or loud gurgling noises from your dog's stomach.
+Vomiting, conversely, is a much more active process.
+When vomiting, a dog's abdominal muscles will contract and the whole body will tense.
+The food or object being brought up is typically coming from the stomach or upper small intestine.
+You will likely hear the dog retching and see food that is undigested or partially digested, along with clear liquid if it's from the stomach, or yellow or green liquid (bile) if it’s from the small intestine.
+You might also have a little more warning that vomit is coming, such as drooling and lip-licking, pacing, whining or loud gurgling noises from your dog's stomach.
+Vomiting can happen soon after eating or even several hours later, when it may seem apparently unrelated to feeding.

-The UK Kennel Club says that common causes of vomiting in dogs include:
+The common causes of vomiting in dogs include:

 The most common reasons for regurgitation are:

-Because vomiting is not that unusual in dogs, pet parents are typically not concerned if a dog throws up occasionally.
+While it isn’t normal for dogs to vomit, it is an inevitable part of pet ownership.
+Because of this, pet parents are typically not concerned if a dog throws up once in a while.
 But when should you worry?

-The Kennel Club notes that there are a few dog vomit scenarios that should be cause for concern:
+Vomiting can quickly result in dehydration and mineral losses, or it can be a sign of something more serious — there are a few dog vomit scenarios that should be cause for immediate concern:

 If you're concerned at all about your dog’s health, don't hesitate to call your vet for advice.